Smile and Look Pretty by Amanda Pellegrino

 A fabulous debut from Amanda Pellegrino.

 Smile and Look Pretty is an accurate depiction of what assistants face on a day-to-day basis.
 Amanda managed to capture it with such accuracy, that at times I felt like she was writing about a day in my former life.
-I thought back to my celebrity and high net-worth assistant days, when my colleagues would swing by my desk with hot coffees, homemade treats, and compliments galore, hoping for a tidbit of gossip about our boss.
-But a good assistant never tells.

 This character driven novel is written with talent and passion.
 Pellegrino's prose is engaging, playful, and humorous.
 There were parts of the book that had me laughing so hard I thought I might choke on the overflowing glass of Riesling that will only compliment this wonderful novel.
 An Americano will do if you're on the clock enjoying this one at your desk.